China's CITIC Agri Fund buys Dow corn seed assets for $1.1 billion

+(This July 12 story correct third paragraph to say assets are being sold to meet conditions for Brazil antitrust regulators, not U.S. regulators)

-BEIJING (Reuters) - A Chinese fund part-owned by congolomerate CITIC Ltd has paid $1.1 billion for some of Dow Chemical Co's corn seed business in Brazil, in a further sign of China's fast-expanding role in the global seed sector.
+BEIJING (Reuters) - A Chinese fund part-owned by congolomerate CITIC Ltd (0267.HK) has paid $1.1 billion for some of Dow Chemical Co's (DOW.N) corn seed business in Brazil, in a further sign of China's fast-expanding role in the global seed sector.

 The deal includes seed processing plants and seed research centers, a copy of Dow AgroSciences' Brazilian corn germplasm bank, the Morgan seed brand and a license for the use of the Dow Sementes brand for a certain period of time, Dow said on Tuesday.

-The assets, which generated revenue of about $287 million in 2016, are being sold by Dow to meet conditions set by U.S. antitrust regulators for its $130 billion merger with DuPont.
+The assets, which generated revenue of about $287 million in 2016, are being sold by Dow to meet conditions set by Brazilian antitrust regulators for its $130 billion merger with DuPont.

 The deal will boost China's share of the global seed business, which is being remade by a series of huge mergers.